Brodhead, Wisconsin: Education

 Brodhead is served by the Brodhead School District.
-Grades Pre-K through 5 attend Albrecht Elementary school.
+There are 1,039 students in the district with grades Pre-K through 5th attending Albrecht Elementary school.
 Grades 6 through 8 attend Brodhead Middle School.
 Brodhead High School is the local high school.
+The high school is located at 2501 W 5th AVE Brodhead, WI 53520.
+Brodhead school district also has a student-teacher ratio of 13:1.